comshc/guide/src/high/crusades.md

 #### In the Year

 - Sourcebook, pages 136-137
-- Christian account of the First Crusade
+- Christian account of the First Crusade, 1096-1099

 #### The Power of the Franks

 - Sourcebook, pages 137-138
-- Muslim account of the First Crusade
+- Muslim account of the First Crusade, 1096-1099